Maxihau/Cocktail-Ordering/readme.md

 * OrderingRS.py
 * RequestRS.py

-Once all instances are running, create and execute a CPEE instance using the "Cocktail_template.xml" file in this repository (For detailed instructions, refer to CPEE Tool/ Instructions).
+Once all instances are running, create and execute a CPEE instance using the "Cocktail_template.xml" file in this repository (For detailed instructions, refer to [Instructions](#instructions)).

 The system is now ready for use!